Marco Antonio Núñez

 Marco Antonio Núñez Lozano (born 2 September 1966) is a Chilean politician.
 He was President of the Chamber of Deputies of Chile between 17 March 2015 and 22 March 2016.
-Núñez is member of the Party for Democracy and was a member of the Chamber of Deputies between 2006 and 2018.
+Núñez is a member of the Party for Democracy and was a member of the Chamber of Deputies between 2006 and 2018.

 Biography

 Núñez was born in Viña del Mar.
 He lived a period in exile in Venezuela and returned to Chile in 1981.
-While studying at the University of Chile he was President of the University of Chile Student Federation in 1989.
+While studying at the University of Chile, he was President of the University of Chile Student Federation in 1989.
 In 1992 he obtained his degree.
-He subsequently went to the United States and obtained a Master in Public Health from Harvard University in 1998.
-Four years later he obtained a PhD in Public Health Politics from Johns Hopkins University.
+He subsequently went to the United States and obtained a Master's in Public Health from Harvard University in 1998.
+Four years later, he obtained a PhD in Public Health Politics from Johns Hopkins University.

 Political career

 Between 2001 and 2003 Núñez was intendant of Valparaíso Region.
 The next year he ran for mayor in San Felipe but was not elected.
 In the parliamentary elections of 2005, 2009 and 2013 Núñez was elected for District 11 of the Valparaíso Region.
 On 17 March 2015 Núñez became President of the Chamber of Deputies.
 He succeeded Aldo Cornejo of the Christian Democratic Party.

-Regarding a receipts scandal of parliamentarians Núñez stated that there were likely to be several politicians who should step down from office.
+Regarding a receipts scandal of parliamentarians, Núñez stated that there were likely to be several politicians who should step down from office.
 Later during his presidency of the Chamber of Deputies Núñez stated he wanted Chile to have one of the five most transparent parliaments worldwide.
 Núñez was succeeded as President of the Chamber of Deputies by Osvaldo Andrade on 22 March 2016.
 During the 2017 Chilean general election he ran as candidate for the Senate of Chile for constituency 6 Valparaíso, but was not elected.
 His term in the Chamber of Deputies ended in 2018.

 Núñez is married and has two children.